 Other parks whose establishment has already been approved include a national innovation park, a national ecological industry demonstration zone and a national pilot zone for intellectual property.

-In 2018, the GDP in Xinwu grew 8.1 percent to 180 billion yuan ($26 billion); general public budget revenue measured in at 19.86 billion yuan, an increase of 12.8 percent; the total industrial output value above designated size reached 416.60 billion yuan, an increase of 7.8 percent, and the total import and export volume amounted to $50.85 billion, a rise of 17.4 percent.
+In 2019, the GDP in Xinwu grew 6.3 percent to 184.55 billion yuan ($26.08 billion); the per capita GDP reached 323,800 yuan; general public budget revenue measured in at 20.51 billion yuan, an increase of 3.2 percent yearly; the total industrial output value above designated size reached 421.76 billion yuan, a year-on-year increase of 2.2 percent, and the total import and export volume amounted to $50.63 billion.

 Strategic emerging industries such as integrated circuits, biomedicine, new materials and new energy achieved double-digit growth, while the output value of high-tech industries accounted for 64.6 percent of the total industrial output value above designated size.
 The main economic indicators ranked top in Wuxi's major areas and sixth in the major development zones of southern Jiangsu.